freeCodeCamp/classroom-mode-archived/.github/CONTRIBUTING.md

 2. Let us know you are working on it by posting a comment on the issue.

+Remember to feel free to ask for help in our [Contributors](https://gitter.im/FreeCodeCamp/classroom-mode) Gitter room.

 Working on your first Pull Request?
 You can learn how from this free series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

 ## Quick Reference